Fidelity to IP-CANS and CFT Practices

 Fidelity TA Flyer

-This flyer outlines a technical assistance process to support fidelity to CFT and IP-CANS practices.
+This flyer outlines a technical assistance process to support fidelity to IP-CANS and CFT practices.
 Learn about training, coaching, and resources designed to strengthen implementation and improve outcomes.
+A link to this resource will be added when available.

 Supported Assessment - CPIP

 This supported assessment document supports TA Providers as they work with County Interagency Leadership Teams (ILT) to complete the CPIP, evaluate areas needing improvement, prioritize items to focus on, and create a plan to build the identified areas into easily accessible/centerpiece strengths.
+A link to this resource will be added when available.

 CPIP Data Sources

 This document provides a list of key data sources to support the development and completion of the CPIP.
+A link to this resource will be added when available.

 Theory of Change (TOC)

 This Theory of Change supports the effective integration of CFTs and the IP-CANS by clarifying how these practices work together to drive positive outcomes for youth and families within each county’s System of Care.
 It outlines key elements of how the CFT process and IP-CANS work together to achieve improved safety, permanency and well-being for children and families.
+A link to this resource will be added when available.

 TOC Crosswalk

-This crosswalk connects the CFT and IP-CANS TOC with relevant CPIP data sources, helping to illustrate how integrated practices and data support improved outcomes for children, youth, and families.
+This crosswalk connects the IP-CANS and CFT TOC with relevant CPIP data sources, helping to illustrate how integrated practices and data support improved outcomes for children, youth, and families.
 It serves as a guide for aligning fidelity efforts with measurable indicators and reinforces the role of data in driving continuous quality improvement.
+A link to this resource will be added when available.

 CFT Webpage